Excel tips for fleet management: Top formulas and functions

-For example, if we used the formula =RIGHT(“Geotab”,3) we will obtain the word “tab.”
+For example, if we used the formula =RIGHT(“Geotab”,3) the result would be “tab”.

-These functions are the most common statistical function is excel.
-They are used to find outliers, averages, and other values.
+These functions are the most common statistical functions in Excel.
+They are used to find outliers, averages and other values.

 MAX: Returns the largest value in a dataset (cell range).

-MIN: Returns the smallest value in a data set (cell range).
+MIN: Returns the smallest value in a dataset.

 MEDIAN: Returns the value that is right in the middle of the dataset.
 For example, from a list of numbers, like 1,5,8, the MEDIAN function would return the value 5.